-- businesses - building the economy using key local services ◦ increasing productivity ◦ stimulating development of key sectors such as manufacturing, services and innovation ◦ inclusivity
+- businesses - the role of local services in economic development - productivity - development of sectors such as manufacturing and innovation - inclusivity

-- environment - implementing the regional climate adaptation strategy ◦ taking forward the spirit of COP26
+- environment - implementation of the regional climate adaptation strategy - the future for COP26 in the region

-- communities - increasing opportunity ◦ improving employment prospects ◦ local skills development ◦ tackling economic deprivation
+- communities - employment prospects - local skills development - economic deprivation

-- transport and connectivity - taking forward the Clyde Metro project ◦ improving bus networks ◦ decarbonisation ◦ infrastructure
+- transport and connectivity - the Clyde Metro project - bus networks - decarbonisation - infrastructure

 We are pleased to be able to include keynote sessions with Iain Stewart MP, Parliamentary Under Secretary of State for Scotland, Office of the Secretary of State for Scotland; Ivan McKee MSP, Minister for Business, Trade, Tourism and Enterprise, The Scottish Government; Duncan Cameron, Managing Director, First Bus Scotland; Professor James Curran, Ambassador, Climate Ready Clyde; Honorary Fellow, James Hutton Institute; and former Chief Executive, Scottish Environment Protection Agency; and Alex Hynes, Managing Director, ScotRail.